-Many new CPAP users have a tough time getting used to their machines and might have difficulty wearing it every night.
-It can be overwhelming at first; you have to get acclimated to a noise at night that you aren’t used to, you have to figure out how to get comfortable with a long piece of tubing in your way, and you have to adjust to sleeping with something on your face.
+Many new CPAP users have a tough time getting used to their machines and might have difficulty wearing a mask every night.
+It can be overwhelming at first; you have to acclimate to a new noise at night, you have to sleep while connected to a long piece of tubing, and you have to adjust to sleeping with something on your face.

 Types of CPAP masks